Healing Your Soul From Calvinism's Damage

 What kind of a god is that!?!

-But I'll tell you who it's not...
+I don't know, but I'll tell you who it's not...

 It's not the God of the Bible - a God who truly loves all people, who wants all people to be saved, who died a gruesome, undeserved death for all people, and who extends grace to all and offers salvation to all, but who loves us enough to let us choose for ourselves if we want Him or not.
+(See "God's greatest priority (and why there's a hell)".)

-[The fact that the God of the Bible, the Creator of all, allows Himself to be rejected by His own creation - even after dying in our place, taking the penalty we deserve - is incredibly humbling, isn't it?
+The fact that the God of the Bible, the Creator of all, allows Himself to be rejected by His own creation - even after dying in our place, taking the penalty we deserve - is incredibly humbling, isn't it?
 I mean, seriously, isn't that just amazing!
 And it makes me want to love Him even more.

 Calvinism's god who loves himself so much that he chose to predestine people to hell for his glory... and the God of the Bible who loves us so much that He chose to die in our place to offer us salvation from hell... are two very different Gods!

-If you're interested, here are some of my recommendations for anyone else who is trying to recover from what Calvinism has done to their heart, soul, and faith:
+And so, based on my experience leaving a Calvinist church (I was never a Calvinist though, so I didn't have the added struggle of restructuring my theological views), here are some of my recommendations for anyone else who is trying to recover from what Calvinism has done to their heart, soul, and faith:

-1. In prayer, tell God your pain, the damage that's been done, the fears and doubts Calvinism's created, etc. Pour it all out to Him honestly.
-(He can handle it.)
 Don't blame Him for Calvinism's errors and damage.
 Don't wall yourself off from Him or walk away from Him in pain, anger, or disgust.
 God Himself hates lies (and Calvinism is a big lie).
 God Himself hurts when His truth and character are attacked (and Calvinism attacks God's truth and character).
 And God Himself hurts with us when we hurt, especially if the damage has been done in His name.
 So He is hurting with you.
 He wants more for you.
 He wants to heal the damage Calvinism's done to you in His name.

 But He needs you to let Him do it.
 He needs you to open yourself up to Him honestly, to reach out for Him, even if you're scared or hurt or angry.
 He cannot heal you and help you on the right path if you reject Him along with the Calvinism.